How Much Does an Arsenic Water Filter Cost? (2026 Price Breakdown)

 The short answer

-For a whole-house arsenic system that actually solves the problem long term, expect to pay $2,895 to $3,895 for the equipment, plus $0 to $500 for installation.
-Both of our systems use the same WQA Gold Seal arsenic-selective ion exchange resin (2 cubic feet, 13" x 54" Vortech tank).
-The price difference comes down to one feature: a metered control valve with a programmable service reminder.
+For a whole-house arsenic system that actually solves the problem long term, expect to pay $1,995 to $3,495 for the equipment, plus $0 to $500 for installation.
+The certified Pioneer cartridge system is the entry point and the only option that removes both arsenic forms with no pre-oxidation; the two resin-tank systems use WQA Gold Seal arsenic-selective ion exchange resin and differ by valve and size.

 Arsenic is the most expensive contaminant most homeowners will ever treat in their well water.
 It is also the one with the highest stakes.
 The EPA classifies long-term exposure to inorganic arsenic above 10 ppb as a cause of bladder, lung, and skin cancer, plus cardiovascular and developmental harm (EPA; CDC; IARC Group 1 carcinogen).
 When you are quoted $5,000 to $10,000 by a local franchise to fix it, you naturally want to know: what does this actually cost?
 And is the cheap $1,200 system online a real solution or a future health bill in disguise?